Geology (GEOL)

 Theory and principles of scanning and transmission electron microscopy as an investigative tool; includes physical principles of electron microscopy, operation and maintenance of the electron microscope, specimen preparation, and digital image capture.
 Lab section involves hands-on use of SEM and TEM.
 Students registering are required to complete a research project.
 One 1.
 5-hour lecture and one 2-hour lab per week.
 Cooperative: open to WSU degree-seeking students.
 Typically Offered: Fall.

-GEOL 562 Petroleum Systems and Stratigraphic Concepts (3 credits)
+GEOL 562 Petroleum Systems and Energy Transitions (3 credits)

 Joint-listed with GEOL 462

-Learn the play elements for a petroleum system and the science behind the discovery, analytical work, extraction, and economics; learn how to use cutting-edge software used in industry to do well log and 3D seismic interpretation using key stratigraphic concepts, and subsurface geologic mapping and interpretation.
-One 2 to 4 day field trip.
-Both undergraduate and graduate students will used real geophysical well logs, historic data, and seismic data for their class project.
-Additional project work is required for graduate credit.
-Graduate students will be responsible for delving into larger projects and will be expected to exhibit a greater understanding of the implications of their work.
+Learn the play elements and the science behind the discovery, analytical work, extraction, and economics of a petroleum system; learn how to use cutting-edge software to do geophysical well log and 3D seismic interpretation with key stratigraphic concepts, and subsurface geologic mapping and analysis.
+Topics include the economics of future resources, and the role of the petroleum industry and alternative energy sources regarding the sustainability of future energy needs and the discussion of climate change.
+Additional project work will be required for graduate credit.
+One two-to-four day fieldtrip.
 Typically Offered: Fall (Even Years).
 Cooperative: open to WSU degree-seeking students.

 GEOL 567 Volcanology (3 credits)